|

 Part of the

-make them popular with rabbit hunters, as well as to government
+make them popular with rabbit hunters,

-agencies which regularly employ them as canine detectives helping
+agencies, as well, regularly employ them as canine detectives helping

 to sniff-out illegal imported goods at trading ports worldwide.